creativescala/creative-scala/src/raw/sequences/stars.md

 import doodle.backend.StandardInterpreter._
 ```

-Let's use our new tool to draw some stars.
+Let's use our new tools to draw some stars.
 For the purpose of this exercise let's assume that a star is a polygon with `p` points.
 However, instead of connecting each point to its neighbours,
 we'll connect them to the `nth` point around the circumference.